LukeRouleau/SR-DEV-BOBERT/README.md

 - [x] Use the [ROS control boilerplate](http://wiki.ros.org/ros_control_boilerplate) as the base for the overall control nodes and topics
 - [x] Setup a remote develoment environment (Set up the Jetson for wifi and running in headless mode, ssh into it and setup ROS networking)
 - [x] Test remote Rviz visualization
-- [ ] Employ SLAM, Mapping, and Navigation ROS packages for the competition environment.
-This is the most vague component until we have a robot to deploy our software on.
-Should be done within the next two weeks from the IEEE team.
+- [x] Employ SLAM ROS packages for the competition environment
+   - [x] Use the RealSense T265 Tracking Camera to perform SLAM
-   - [x] Write a ROS package to generate a 2D occupancy map based off 3D Depth images.
+   - [x] Write a ROS package to generate a 2D occupancy map based off 3D Depth images and T265 SLAM.
 This package is called [occupancy](./ROS_Melodic_Implementation/jetson_dev/catkin_ws/src/occupancy/).
-This represents the S_AM of SLAM.
-   - [ ] Compose a full SLAM package piggybacking off of the occupancy package
+- [ ] Compose a ROS package off of the standard ROS navigation software stack that takes the 2D occupancy map and a target-trained network and performs path planning
 - [x] Install and integrate the [MoveIt!](http://docs.ros.org/en/melodic/api/moveit_tutorials/html/doc/getting_started/getting_started.html) package on the OS
 - [x] Set up a [RoboWare](https://github.com/TonyRobotics/RoboWare) envrionment for the workspace
 - [x] Generate a URDF file for our 6 DOF robotic arm from a CAD model